Matroid Secretary via Labeling Schemes: Graphic Matroids

 Recall that every edge $e$ in $E=E'\cup F$ picks its arrival time $t_e$ from the uniform distribution over $[0,1]$.
 Under Assumption~\ref{asm:graphic}, for every $t>0$, the set $E_t$ of all edges in $E=E'\cup F$ arriving in the interval $[0,t)$ has full rank $r=(|V+w|-1)=|V|$, and thus $\OPT(E_t)$ is a tree with vertex set $V+w$.

-\begin{definition}[Canonical Orientation of an Improving Edge] The arborescence $A(t)$ (resp. $A(t^+)$) obtained by orienting the tree $\OPT(E_t)$ (resp. $\OPT(E_t^+)$) away from the root $w$ is called the \emph{canonical orientation} of the optimum at $t$ (resp. $t^+$).
-For an edge $e\in E$, we say that $e$ \emph{is oriented from $u$ to $v$ at time $t$} if $e\in \OPT(E_t^+)$ and $e$ is oriented as $(u,v)$ in $A(t^+)$. \end{definition}
+\begin{definition}[Canonical Orientation of an Improving Edge] The arborescence $A(t)$, resp. $A(t^+)$, obtained by orienting the tree $\OPT(E_t)$, resp. $\OPT(E_t^+)$, away from the root $w$ is called the canonical orientation of the optimum at $t$, resp. $t^+$.
+For an edge $e\in E$, we say that $e$ is oriented from $u$ to $v$ at time $t$ if $e\in \OPT(E_t^+)$ and $e$ is oriented as $(u,v)$ in $A(t^+)$. \end{definition}

-Note that the orientation of an edge changes from improving time to improving time, and that only elements that are improving are oriented.
-Indeed, if $e=\{u,v\}$ is an edge arriving at time $t_e$ then, at that time, it receives an orientation $(u,v)$ according to the arborescence $A(t_e^+)$.
+Note that the orientation of an edge changes from improving time to improving time and that only improving elements are oriented.
+Indeed, if $e=\{u,v\}$ is an edge arriving at time $t_e$, then, at that time, it receives an orientation $(u,v)$ according to the arborescence $A(t_e^+)$.
 When the next improving edge arrives, say $f$, the optimum tree $\OPT(E_{t_f}^+)$ is different from $\OPT(E_{t_e}^+)$ since $f$ enters and some other edge leaves the tree.
-If $e$ is still part of $\OPT(E_{t_f}^+)$, then its orientation may have changed; see Fig.~\ref{fig:arb} for an illustration.
+If $e$ is still part of the optimum tree, then its orientation may have changed; see Fig.~\ref{fig:arb} for an illustration.

 The following algorithm is a variant of the 2-forbidden algorithm of~\cite{forbidden-paper} and is the foundation of our algorithms for graphic matroids.
-Algorithm~\ref{alg:aux-graphic} is $p(1-p)$-probability-competitive; see Theorem \ref{thm:basiccompetitive}.
-In particular, it is $1/4$-probability-competitive for $p = 1/2$.